 - Add fruit nectar.
 Puréed apricots, peaches or mangos make excellent summer additions, adding their ripe sweetness and bright colour.

 - Make it a cocktail.
 Add some alcohol for a grownup twist.
-A splash of tequila, rum, vodka or whiskey can work wonders when matched correctly.
+A splash of tequila, rum, vodka or whisky can work wonders when matched correctly.
 Pair clear spirits with lighter teas like green, white and herbal tisanes.
 Bolder, darker drinks work well with black or rooibos teas.